 “I think it was very useful,” said Suriani Abdul Rani who started at AIMC Berkeley Fall 2016.
 “We get very stuck in the academics, but this is really preparing us to be practitioners.”

-Number one: Mindset
+Number One: Mindset

-Number Three: Market your Business
+Number Three: Market Your Business

-This includes sharing with your patient your agenda for the treatment.
-Also explain your treatment plan.
-She recommends to her patients that she would like them to make appointments twice during the first couple of weeks then once a week for tune-ups.
-She also has a treatment script that she says is so, so important.
+This includes sharing with your patient the agenda for any treatment and also explaining your treatment plan.
+She recommends to her patients that she would like them to make appointments twice during the first couple of weeks, then once a week for tune-ups.
+She also has a treatment script that she says is very important in retaining customers.

-August 2015 AIMC Berkeley graduate “Chelsea Rutherford, who runs her Elmwood, Berkeley-based Artemisia Acupuncture and Herbs, said: “I really appreciate the part about taking insurance… It feels more accessible and it pertains to something I might want to do”.
+Chelsea Rutherford, AIMC Berkeley graduate now practicing at Artemisia Acupuncture and Herbs said, “I really appreciate the part about taking insurance… It feels more accessible and it pertains to something I might want to do.”

 Kathy Woo, a third-term student, said: “I liked her overall attitude.
 She broke things down into easy steps and tips anyone can do.
 It was clear and very inspiring.”